 Are you an accountant or attorney serving S corporation clients?
 We have a resource just for you.
-Updated for 2018 and Sec.
-199A, our "Setting Low S Corporation Salaries" monograph ($100) provides detailed, actionable information on the S corporation tax loophole, including how to balance the "old rules" for saving payroll taxes with the "new rules" related to the Sec.
-199A "pass-thru entity" deduction.
+Updated for 2019 and Section 199A, our "Setting Low S Corporation Salaries" e-book ($50) provides detailed, actionable information on the S corporation tax loophole, including how to balance the "old rules" for saving payroll taxes with the "new rules" related to the Section 199A "pass-through entity" deduction.

 Specifically, the monograph provides expert insights regarding recent IRS action as well as average salary data by small business size and industry.
 Further, it delivers easy-to-understand tips useful for safely setting tax-saving salaries.